 What's NewMy massive book, What Makes Time Special?, is in its final stages of preparation!
-I'm also working on black hole thermodynamics, writing a paper with John Dougherty.
+I'm also working on black hole thermodynamics (with John Dougherty), time in cosmology (with Casey McCoy), and the "sense of time" (with Anncy Thresher).
 My paper One World, One Beable is now out.
-This year my teaching consists of PHIL 146 Philosophy of Physics in the Fall and PHIL 148 Philosophy and the Environment in the Spring.
+This academic year I'm on sabbatical in the Fall; teaching PHIL 26 Science, Society & Values in the Winter; and teaching PHIL 148 Environmental Ethics and a graduate seminar with Chip Sebens on quantum mechanics in the Spring.
+I'm giving talks at UC Davis, Brown, NYU, Oxford and the Pac APA.

-I'm Professor and Chair of Philosophy at UC San Diego.
+I'm a Professor of Philosophy at UC San Diego.
 I've been here since 2001.
 Previously I was in the Department of Philosophy, Logic & Scientific Method at the London School of Economics.
 Before that I obtained my Ph.D. from Rutgers University in 1997.

 My main areas of research are: